 Articles we publish will be credited with your full public name, a brief biographical paragraph including a link to your Twitter account (if you have one), and any links to your personal portfolio or other websites.
 We also will need a square headshot selfie.

-If the attribution of a piece might cause you undue personal or professional stress, we may suggest that the work be published without your name or any other personal attribution.
+If the attribution of a piece might cause you undue personal or professional stress, we may suggest that the work is published without your name or any other personal attribution.
 To maintain the space for those who need it, not all requests for anonymity can be granted.
 Please do not submit any work to us that implicates anyone with risk whom you have not personally contacted for permission beforehand.
 We are neither a gossip nor a breaking news publication.
 Additionally, please do not submit any work intended to be published pseudonymously, i.e. with attribution to a social media handle or organization.

 We do not publish critical breaking news or other works of hard journalism.
 As such, for the time being we do not maintain an open channel for encrypted email technology like PGP or GPG.
 If you send us an encrypted email, we will probably delete it without response.
 Please do not initiate a conversation with us that you would not be comfortable with any volunteer participating in.
 To increase the anonymity of an email, try using a service like riseup.net from a public computer.

-Unfortunately, because we receive a constant flow of pitches and submissions, we can only respond to accepted pitches and submissions.
-Please keep in mind that we are a small, independent publisher with a limited editorial team and processing incoming offers takes up a lot of our resources.
-While it is always our objective to respond to emails, if you do not hear from us, please assume that your pitch was not the right fit for us at the time.
+Unfortunately, because we are such a small team, we can only respond to accepted pitches and submissions.
+While it is always our objective to respond to emails, if you do not hear from us, we hope you decide to send your pitch or submission to other publications.

 Send an email to yourself with resetting instructions